hienminh2909/Bootloader_STM32F1_CAN_CODE/README.md

-STM32 CAN Bootloader (UDS / ISO-TP / Bare-Metal)
+STM32 CAN Bootloader (UDS / ISO-TP / Bare-Metal): Completed an embedded systems internship at FPT SOFTWARE HCM

 *** Overview:
   - This project implements a CAN-based firmware update system for STM32F103C8T6 using automotive communication standards.